hussius/deeplearning-biology/README.md

 A method that combines generative models with reinforcement learning to direct the generative process towards some desired target, ORGAN is a generic method for discrete data but is in this case exemplified by a drug discovery use case.

+**Extraction of organic chemistry grammar from unsupervised learning of chemical reactions** [[github](https://github.com/rxn4chemistry/rxnmapper)][[paper](https://advances.sciencemag.org/content/7/15/eabe4166)]

+This package does atom mapping for chemistry using transformer networks.
+From the abstract: *During the last few hundred years, chemists compiled the language of chemical synthesis inferring a series of “reaction rules” from knowing how atoms rearrange during a chemical transformation, a process called atom-mapping.
+Atom-mapping is a laborious experimental task and, when tackled with computational methods, requires continuous annotation of chemical reactions and the extension of logically consistent directives.
+Here, we demonstrate that Transformer Neural Networks learn atom-mapping information between products and reactants without supervision or human labeling.
+Using the Transformer attention weights, we build a chemically agnostic, attention-guided reaction mapper and extract coherent chemical grammar from unannotated sets of reactions.*

 **Molecular De-Novo Design through Deep Reinforcement Learning** [[github](https://github.com/MarcusOlivecrona/REINVENT)][[preprint](https://arxiv.org/abs/1704.07555)]

 PyTorch sequence generation model that uses reinforcement learning.
 Nice widget showing training progress and molecules generated during training is shown on the Github page.
 Abstract starts: "This work introduces a method to tune a sequence-based generative model for molecular de novo design that through augmented episodic likelihood can learn to generate structures with certain specified desirable properties.
 We demonstrate how this model can execute a range of tasks such as generating analogues to a query structure and generating compounds predicted to be active against a biological target."